IvanKorshunovE/Social-Media-API/README.md

-# Social-Media-API
+# ConnectHere: Navigating Social Interactions and Networking

-The Social Media API is a RESTful API for a social media platform.
+ConnectHere is a RESTful API for a social media platform.
 It provides endpoints for user registration, authentication, profile management, post creation and retrieval, social interactions, and more.

 ## Requirements
 - Python 3.x